| 1992 - | Professor of Molecular Ecology | Department of Biology, University of York |

 Discoveries

 Bacterial taxonomy reflects the core genome, but ecological adaptation is conferred by an accessory genome that is partially independent of this.
 Bacteria do not have “second chromosomes”, but may have chromids that are derived from plasmids.
 The main symbionts of Mimosa species are betaproteobacteria in the genus Burkholderia.
-The Glomus nuclear genome has multiple coexisting gene versions but the mitochondrion does not.
+The nuclear genomes of arbuscular mycorrhizal fungi can have multiple coexisting gene versions, but the mitochondria do not.

 Status |